 My name is Caleb Cook.
-I began my career as a professor at Whittier College and as a partner in a Los Angeles firm that made scientific laboratory equipment for schools.
+I began a joint career as a professor at Whittier College and as a partner in a Los Angeles firm that made scientific laboratory equipment for schools.
 My doctor told me I needed to find work outdoors.
-I thought the new date industry sounded promising.
-In 1913, I filed a "desert claim" on 160 acres and established a large "Deglet Noor date garden in present-day Indian Wells.
-Also, I homesteaded on land south of Indio.
-When I needed to check on my property, I loaded provisions on my spring wagon and spent most of the day traveling.
+I thought the new date industry sounded promising so in 1913 I homesteaded on land south of Indio.
+Also, I filed a "desert claim" on 160 acres on the northeast corner today's Cook Street and Highway 111.
+When I needed to check on the property, I loaded provisions on my spring wagon and then spent most of the day traveling to get there.
 After staying overnight, I spent most of the next day traveling back home to Coachella.

-In 1914, when electricity came into the Coachella Valley, I purchased a Model-T Ford and began to do electrical installations all over the area.
-I was busy first wiring the stores and then wiring the homes for electric lights.
-The hardware stores of the valley began to stock electric wire, insulators, switches, plugs, lighting fixtures, electric fans, and appliances.
+When electricity came into the Coachella Valley in 1914, I purchased a Model-T Ford and began to do electrical installations all over the area.
+I was busy first with wiring the stores and then wiring the homes for electric lights and power-driven machines.
+The hardware stores of the valley began to stock electric wire, insulators, switches, plugs, lighting fixtures, electric fans and appliances.

-I became the President and General Manager of the California Deglet Noor Date Growers Association in 1924.
+On my property, I established a sizeable "Deglet Noor" date garden.
+In 1924, I became the President and General Manger of the California Deglet Noor Date Growers Association.

-[Caleb Cook died in 1927 from insecticide poisoning while fumigating his datepacking house.
+[Caleb Cook died in 1927 from insecticide poisoning while fumigating his date packing house.
 He knew it was dangerous, and he would not allow his workers to do the job.]

 My name is Dr. June Robertson.
-I am Coachella Valley's first resident doctor.
+I am the Coachella Valley's first woman doctor.
 Because my first husband suffered from tuberculosis, we settled in the Coachella Valley in 1904 so that he could enjoy the warm, dry air.
-I began work at the Nelson Health Camp.
+While I planned to be a housewife, in just a few weeks, I began work at the Nelson Health Camp.
 The camp cared for victims of tuberculosis.
 My medical practice ranged from Palm Springs to the Salton Sea.
 Travel was difficult as roads were practically unheard of in 1904.
-In 1907, the Bureau of Indian Affairs appointed me as the first

-Indian Doctor for Coachella Valley's five Indian reservations.
+In 1907, the Bureau of Indian Affairs appointed me as the first Indian Doctor for Coachella Valley's five Indian reservations.
 The Indians called me "Dr. June."
-It was not easy for them to accept me because they were used their medicine man.
+It was not easy for the Indians to accept me because they were used to being treated by their medicine man.
 I had to work patiently to gain their confidence.

-In 1912, I helped form the Indio Woman's Club.
+In 1912, I was instrumental in the formation of the Indio Woman's Club.
 Sadly, my husband died of tuberculosis in 1914.
 Two years later, in 1916, I married Frank McCarroll, the Southern Pacific railroad agent.
 I retired from the medical profession, but I became active in various women's groups.

-One night, in 1917, when I was traveling in my car, I was forced off the new white concrete pavement by a truck driver.
-In the dusk, the driver could not tell which half of the road was his.
-The idea of a "white line" down the center of the highway came to me.
+One night, in 1917, when I was traveling in my car, I was forced off the new white, concrete pavement by a truck driver.
+In the dusk, the driver could not tell which half of the plain white pavement was his.
+The idea of a distinct "white line" down the center of the highway came to me.
 I paid a man to paint a four-inch wide, white stripe (about a mile in length) in the middle of the road past my home on present-day Highway 86.
-Finally, with the help of the Indio Woman's Club, the state of California, in 1924, adopted the white line on the center of all highways.
+Finally, at the instigation of the Indio Woman's Club, the state of California in 1924, adopted the use of the white-line on the center of all highways.